 Q: What are your requirements for letters of recommendation?

-A: The Warren Alpert Medical School of Brown University requires either one composite recommendation from your undergraduate school’s premedical committee or three individual letters of recommendation from your premedical or research adviser, professors at the institution where you last studied, or other individuals of your choice.
+A: The Warren Alpert Medical School of Brown University requires either one composite letter from your undergraduate school’s premedical committee or a minimum of three individual letters of recommendation from your premedical or research adviser, professors at the institution where you last studied, or other individuals of your choice (maximum of six).

 Q: How do I submit my letters of recommendation?